Auto-merge

 In some cases, you can require a successful pipeline for merge, but still merge a merge request with a failed pipeline.

 Merge request pipelines have the highest priority for the Pipelines must succeed setting.
-If multiple pipeline types run for the same merge request, only the merge request pipelines are checked for success.
+If multiple pipeline types run for the same merge request, GitLab checks only the merge request pipelines for success.

 • A rules configuration that causes duplicate pipelines: one merge request pipeline and one branch pipeline.
-In this case, the status of the latest merge request pipeline determines if a merge request can be merged, not the branch pipeline.
+In this case, the status of the latest merge request pipeline determines if a merge request can merge, not the branch pipeline.

 • Pipelines triggered by external tools that target the same branch as the merge request.